Levelling up? Use local intel if you want to succeed.

 Dudley MBC – Tenant Empowerment Review

 Dudley MBC wanted to develop a tenant empowerment vision, structure and strategy for delivery.
 It was keen to increase tenant engagement and work with the community to ensure people’s voices were heard and key to decision making.
-ARK began with a gap analysis to understand what needed to be done and the produced an action plan to achieve the desired outcomes.
+We began with a gap analysis to understand what needed to be done and the produced an action plan to achieve the desired outcomes.
 This included gathering feedback from a variety of stakeholders such as the Housing Board, Tenants and Residents Associations through workshops, focus groups, surveys and social media.
 This was then reviewed along with policies (such as complaints) and documents, especially information for tenants.

-An action plan was produced, and ARK assisted in the delivery of this plan which included a new tenant participation strategy, developing the tenant-led scrutiny role, training and enabling tenant groups and acting as an ongoing ‘independent expert’ for scrutiny/engagement activities.
+An action plan was produced, and we assisted in the delivery of this plan which included a new tenant participation strategy, developing the tenant-led scrutiny role, training and enabling tenant groups and acting as an ongoing ‘independent expert’ for scrutiny/engagement activities.

 We firmly agree with the PlaceShapers report.
 Local organisations, including housing associations and councils, are well placed to bring about the Levelling Up agenda – we know because we are working with many of them throughout the UK!